drhayes/drhayes.io/src/now.md

 ## Programming

-Experimenting with Go and [Charm][].
-Is it possible to love a startup because of their TUI libraries?
-I'm living proof.

-Still liking [LunarVim](https://www.lunarvim.org) a lot.
+But what about Rust, though?

+Swapped my config to something more custom, all built off [lazy.nvim](https://github.com/folke/lazy.nvim).

 ## Music

-ON REPEAT: "Hard Times" by Paramore and "So Just Hang On, Beautiful One" by Au4.
+ON REPEAT: "So Just Hang On, Beautiful One" by Au4 and "Light Cycles" by ShockOne.

 Lately.

-* Paramore
-* Hunter As a Horse
+* On a Makeup and Vanity Set kick.
-* The Beta Machine

 Always.